solaris5000/rust-test/README.md

 # rust-test
+[About]
+THIS IS A CALCULATOR, for now, i guess.

 [How to use]
 First of all the programm will ask you to input first number and press Enter Then it will ask you to input the second number and press Enter